Background images are evil

 But that is not all!

-As I said background image are evil!
-That is because, aside from the weird priority that they sometimes get background images lack the cool features that normal images get!
+As I said background images are evil!
+That is because, aside from the weird priority that they sometimes get, background images lack the cool features that normal images get!

-• No lazy loading: there is no loading attribute for background images
+• No lazy loading: there is no loading attribute for background images.
+The loading="lazy" attribute that works on <img> tags (with 94.9% global support) simply does not exist for backgrounds.

 • No async decoding: there is no decoding attribute for background images

-• Responsive image sources: The image-set() attribute for background images does not have the same power of features that you get with good responsive design.
+• Responsive image sources: The image-set() function for background images does not have the same features that you get with srcset and the <picture> element.

 • No width and height attribute.
-Not being able to set the simple width and height attribute will make you use workarounds that require code (more code is always slower then less code with the same complexity!)
+Not being able to set the simple width and height attribute means the browser cannot reserve space for the image, which causes layout shift (CLS).
+You end up using CSS workarounds, and more code is always slower than less code with the same complexity!

 Quickly find all background images on a page

 So how do we find out if a webpage has background images on them?
-Well you could check out the network inspector, filter on images, right clock the menu bar, enbable the initiator columsn and check the initiator but it is far easier to paste this code into the devconsole.
+Well you could check out the network inspector, filter on images, right click the menu bar, enable the initiator columns and check the initiator but it is far easier to paste this code into the dev console.

-Simple open the dev console with Ctrl-Shift-I, navigate to the console tab and paste this code.
-It will show you all the background images on the page
+Simply open the dev console with Ctrl-Shift-I, navigate to the console tab and paste this code.
+It will show you all the background images on the page.

 let bgimg = performance.getEntriesByType('resource')